hestiacp/hestiacp-docs/cli_commands/commands.rst

 **rebuild all assets for a specified user**

-**Label**:   `hestia`

 **Options**: `USER` `[RESTART]`

-The function rebuilds all assets for a user account: - Web domains - DNS zones - Mail domains - Databases - Cron Jobs - User account configuration
+This function rebuilds all assets for a user account: - Web domains - DNS zones - Mail domains - Databases - Cron Jobs - User account configuration

 *******************************************************************